BOUHERYassine/Courses-Projects/README.md

 Courses-Projects, Internships

 Here is a list of my courses over the last 3 years.
-In some courses, there are projects are mentioned in <span style="color: red;">red</span>.
+In some courses, there are projects are mentioned in <code style="color: red">red</code>.

 Next, I present my internship topics in detail.